xiix0/scam/README.md

-Hope that the day after you die is a nice day.
+Your object is to save the world, while still leading a pleasant life.